smithwrinch/Advanced-Visualisation-and-Computational-Environments/week7/README.md

 \
 ![](img/interstellar11.jpg)
 \
 I think the colours here represent a feel of inhospitality and emptiness.
-The icy  light blue give an impression of an environment that is unwelcoming and the little variation in tone makes this environment seem vast and unnatural, encouraged through the slightest tint of earthy tones.
+The icy  light blue give an impression of an environment that is cold and unwelcoming and the little variation in tone makes this environment seem vast and unnatural, encouraged through the slightest tint of earthy tones.
 \
 \
 My colour palette: